 Skip to content

 Create a free printable wallet-sized or fridge-sized emergency information card with your medical details, allergies, medications, blood type, and emergency contacts.
 Perfect for seniors, elderly parents, and caregivers.
-Works with Pakistan emergency numbers (Rescue 1122, Edhi 115) and global numbers.
-100% private — your data never leaves your browser.
+Pre-fills emergency numbers for the US, UK, Canada, Pakistan, and the EU — or add your own.
+100% private: your data never leaves your browser.

 How to Make an Emergency Info Card